Ma7en/django-lms-wb/backend2/README.md

 ```

 ```
-create database lmsweb;
+create database riyadahacademy;
 ```

 ```
-\c lmsweb;
+\c riyadahacademy;
 ```

 ```
-GRANT ALL PRIVILEGES ON DATABASE lmsweb TO django_proj;
+GRANT ALL PRIVILEGES ON DATABASE riyadahacademy TO django_proj;
 ```

 ```